skedastik/ty-levels/src/sets/discovery/README.md

 ### Applying colors

-To apply colors to your mesh you'll need to first break up your mesh into separate objects for each different color.
+To apply colors to your mesh I find it easiest to first break up your mesh into separate objects for each color.
 Then, for each object:

 - Select the object.
+- Open the `Data` tab on the right side of the screen.
+- Expand the `Color Attributes` section.
+- Click `+` to add a color attribute.
+Select domain `Vertex` and data type `Color`.
 - Press `tab` to enter `Edit Mode`.
-- Activate face selection mode (third button to the right of the `Edit Mode` menu at the top-left of the screen).
+- Enter face selection mode (third button to the right of the `Edit Mode` menu at the top-left of the screen).
 - Press `A` to select all faces.
 - From the `Edit Mode` menu, select `Vertex Paint`.
 - Activate face masking by clicking the first button to the right of the `Vertex Paint` menu.